neondatabase/website/content/docs/introduction/billing.md

 Neon charges for usage based on the following metrics:

-- **Compute time**: The amount time that Neon compute resources are active.
+- **Compute time**: A measure of the amount of computing capacity utilized by Neon for a given time interval.
 - **Project storage**: The size of the data and history stored for your project.
 - **Written data**: The amount of data written from compute to storage.
 - **Data transfer**: The amount of data transferred out of Neon.